 Notice of Meetings

-Notice of meetings of the Board must, at a minimum, be in compliance with the requirements of the Texas Open Meetings Act.
+Notice and conduct of the meetings of the Board shall, at a minimum, be in compliance with the requirements of the Texas Open Meetings Act, which provides, in part, that a meeting of a governmental body that extends into three or more counties may be held by videoconference call only if the member of the governmental body presiding over the meeting is physically present at one location of the meeting that is open to the public during the open portions of the meeting.
+Notice of a meeting to be held by video conference shall specify as a location of the meeting the location where the member of the governmental body presiding over the meeting will be physically present.
 The notice will include a written agenda identifying the business to be transacted and the purpose of the meeting.
 Attendance of a Director at a meeting shall constitute a waiver of any objection to insufficient notice of such meeting.

 Meetings

 The Board shall meet at least once a quarter.
 Annually, the Board shall set its meeting schedule.
 At least one meeting of the Board shall be designated as the Annual Meeting of the Board.
 The Board shall hold a minimum of 25 percent of its meetings per year in the rural counties within the AWDA.
+Robert’s Rules of Order may be used as a guide in the conduct of all meetings of the Corporation and its Committees.

 Special Meetings